-Here are five of the top benefits of home-based physical therapy services.
+Here are five of the top benefits of in-home physical therapy services.

 Convenience & Accessibility

 For patients with limited mobility, getting to and from physical therapy treatments can be challenging.
-In-home physical therapy brings necessary care directly to the patient, wherever they call home.
+In-home physical therapy services offer necessary care directly to the patient, wherever they call home.
 Many homebound patients find it comforting to receive treatment in a familiar place.
 In-home physical therapy for seniors can be helpful if the patient is new to therapy, as it allows them to focus on their care with few distractions so there can be an increased focus on recovery.

 Therapists working in an outpatient clinic setting will often oversee the care of more than one patient at a time.
-With in-home physical therapy, the patient has the undivided attention of their therapist.
+With in-home physical therapy services, the patient has the undivided attention of their therapist.
 This translates to a higher quality of care and better outcomes overall.

 PT clinics are filled with an assortment of machines, gadgets, and exercise equipment.
 Although these instruments serve a purpose, patients typically do have access to similar items at home.
-With home-based physical therapy, the therapist can help the patient utilize everyday items that are readily available.
+With in-home physical therapy services, the therapist can help the patient utilize everyday items that are readily available.
 This makes it easier for the patient to continue strengthening exercises between PT visits and even long after they graduate from physical therapy.